Toseben/shaderism-blog/content/blog/2018-12-21-multiview/index.md

 </div>
 ```
 ### Summoning Our Magic Window
 The first hints of **black magic** are starting to appear at our View component.
 Graphics is not a React component, but a JavaScript class!
-Which means that all of our Three.js code is being run outside of React components.
+Which means that all our Three.js code is being run outside of React components.
 ```javascript{5-7}
 import React, { Component } from "react";
 import Graphics from "./Graphics";